Journals & Databases

 - Directory of Open Access Journals (DOAJ) is an online directory that indexes and provides access to high quality, open access, peer-reviewed journals.

 - Emerald is a long established publisher in the fields of management, information science and engineering.
-Learn the basics of searching Emerald in this handy tutorial.

 - ScienceDirect is a leading full-text scientific database offering journal articles and book chapters from more than 2,500 journals and almost 20,000 books.

 - Web of Science is a comprehensive research platform, including journal articles, patents, websites, conference proceedings and Open Access material.

 Newspapers can be a useful way of keeping up to date with current affairs or recent events.
 Daily newspapers can be found in Catalyst, in the area underneath the main staircase.
 The last 30 days’ worth are kept on the second floor in the Journals collection.
 Newspaper archives usually contain issues which are less recent and which are useful for finding articles of a more historical interest.

 - Daily Mail Historical Archive 1896-2004.
 It contains news stories and images that capture 20th century culture and society.
 Offers full page and article images with searchable full text back to the first issue.
 Useful for historical research.

 - Guardian and Observer Digital Archive contains every issue of The Guardian from 1821 to 2003 and of The Observer between 1791 and 2003.
 You can search by keyword or by keyword and date; each story is an exact reproduction of the original.